maxdemaio/Network/README.md

      conn.close()
      quit()
     ```

-    - Change the name of the used DB in `settings.py`
+    - Change the name of the used DB in `settings.py` within the `project4` directory.
     ```py
     DATABASES = {
     'default': {